Siamese–Vietnamese War (1771–1773): Siamese conquest of Cambodia

-Phraya Yommaraj Thongduang left Thonburi in October 1771 to bring his armies into Cambodia through Prachinburi.
-Yommaraj swept through the Cambodian towns of Battambang, Pursat and Baribour towards Oudong.
+Phraya Yommarat Thongduang left Thonburi in October 1771 to bring his armies into Cambodia through Prachinburi.
+Phraya Yommarat swept through the Cambodian towns of Battambang, Pursat and Baribour towards Oudong.
 As the Siamese were approaching Oudong, King Ang Ton was informed by Mạc Thiên Tứ about the fall of Hà Tiên.
 Ang Ton, along with his family and the Siamese Prince Sisang, then decided to embark on boats to take refuge downstream at Trolong Khoas near Ba Phnum.
 The panicked Cambodian populace also fled in great numbers towards Ba Phnum.
 King Ang Ton proceeded from Trolong Khoas to Baria (modern Châu Thành) to be under Vietnamese protection, while the Cambodian common people fortified themselves with the support of Oknha Yumreach Tol near Ba Phnum in defense against the invading Siamese.
-Yommaraj and Ang Non were then able to take Oudong and Phnom Penh.
+Phraya Yommarat and Ang Non were then able to take Oudong and Phnom Penh.

 After pacifying Hà Tiên, King Taksin began his marching on November 20 from Hà Tiên towards Cambodia in order to pursue and find Mạc Thiên Tứ.
 Going through dense forests of Cambodia, Taksin finally reached Phnom Penh on November 27, where he was told by Chaophraya Chakri Mud that Oudong had fallen to the Siamese and Ang Ton had fled to Ba Phnum.
 Taksin then marched his armies towards Ba Phnum in his efforts to pursue the Cambodian king.
 The royal Siamese army met with the wooden fort of the Cambodian common people near Ba Phnum.
 Taksin ordered Chakri Mud to attack, successfully defeating and dispersing the Cambodian self-defense forces.
 Many Cambodians were taken as captives.
 Taksin and his armies then returned to Phnom Penh.